sissa-data-science/DADApy/README.md

 A description of the package is available [here](https://www.sciencedirect.com/science/article/pii/S2666389922002070).

-Please consider citing it if you found this package useful for your research
+Please consider citing it if you found this package useful for your research:

 ```bib
 @article{dadapy,